IIIF/cookbook-recipes/recipe/0031-bound-multivolume/index.md

 ## Example

-In this example, the seven volumes of *Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen* have been bound into a single physical volume.
-The Manifest contains a Range to represent the top-level structure (the physical volume) and additional embedded Ranges to represent each of the discrete textual volumes as well as the front and back matter.
+This example uses the seven volumes of [*Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen*](https://digital.library.ucla.edu/catalog/ark:/21198/zz001hd85r) which have been bound into a single physical volume (truncated to only a few pages of each of the first 3 volumes here for brevity).
+The Manifest contains a Range to represent the top-level structure (the physical codex) and additional embedded Ranges to represent each of the discrete textual volumes as well as the front and back matter.
 This will produce an index of the constituent volumes like so:

 * Front Matter
 * Erste Ausgabe...
 (Vol. 1)
 * Zweyte Ausgabe...
 (Vol. 2)
 * Dritte Ausgabe...
 (Vol. 3)
 * Back Matter

-The example is a truncated version of [*Gottesdienstliche Ceremonien, Oder H. Kirchen-Gebräuche Und Religions-Pflichten Der Christen*](https://digital.library.ucla.edu/catalog/ark:/21198/zz001hd85r) and includes only the first three volumes for brevity.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}